GRK Tikveš: History

 The Tikvesh Club was established in 1955 by the Tikvesh Sports Association.
 The first coach was Lazar Lalkov, the initiators of the formation of the club besides Lalkov were also Gjoko Mukaetov and Dobre Stavrov, founders of the handball game in Kavadarci.
 Tikvesh played their first season in the 1955 Championship when they finished second behind Rabotnichki.

-The club was three times champion of Macedonia (1962, 1964, 1972, 1976), three times winner of the Macedonian Cup (1958, 1963 and 1970).
+The club was four times champion of Macedonia (1962, 1964, 1972, 1976), three times winner of the Macedonian Cup (1958, 1963 and 1970).
 Tikves also played in the Second League in the former Federal league when in its first appearance in 1971 placed at the seventh place.
 Tikves also played in the Inter-Republic League in the 1980–81 season, winning second place.

 Notable players from this period were Pane Malinkov, brothers Simon and Jovan Kjurchievi, Jordan Ilkov, brothers Angjushevi, Miodrag Micajkov, Zarkov, Zafirov, the goalkeeper Rizov, Kamchev, Maslarkov.

 They competed in the First League, second tier handball league.
 They won the championship in season 2019-20 and qualified for the VIP Super League.
 This season they compete in the Top Division.